ramakrishnansr/ramakrishnansr.github.io/_publications/2021-08-01-internet-censorship-myanmer.md

 ---
 date: 2021-08-27
-publisher: ACM SIGCOMM 2021 Workshop on Free and Open Communications on the Internet (FOCI 2021)
+publisher: ACM SIGCOMM 2021 Workshop on Free and Open Communications on the Internet (FOCI)
 name: "A Multi-Perspective View of Internet Censorship in Myanmar"
 tags:
   - censorship